The Game of Chess (Sofonisba Anguissola)

-The Game of Chess (or Portrait of the artist's sisters playing chess) is an oil-on-canvas painting executed ca. 1555 by Italian Renaissance artist Sofonisba Anguissola, completed when she was 23 years old.
+The Game of Chess (also known as Portrait of the Artist's Sisters Playing Chess) is an oil-on-canvas painting created around 1555 by the Italian Renaissance artist Sofonisba Anguissola.
+Anguissola was 23 years old when she created the painting, which is now housed at the National Museum in Poznań, Poland.

-The painting is signed and dated on the edge of the chessboard, where Anguissola left this Latin inscription: SOPHONISBA ANGUSSOLA VIRGO AMILCARIS FILIA EX VERA EFFIGIE TRES SUAS SORORES ET ANCILLAM PINXIT MDLV – "Sofonisba Angussola virgin daughter of Amilcare painted from life her three sisters and a maid 1555."
+The painting features three of Sofonisba Anguissola's sisters: Lucia (left), Europa (middle), and Minerva (right), and an unnamed housemaid (top right).
+It is signed and dated on the edge of the chessboard, where Anguissola left the following inscription in Latin: SOPHONISBA ANGUSSOLA VIRGO AMILCARIS FILIA EX VERA EFFIGIE TRES SUAS SORORES ET ANCILLAM PINXIT MDLV – "Sofonisba Angussola, virgin daughter of Amilcare, painted from life her three sisters and a maid, 1555.

+Composition

+Set in a casual, domestic setting, The Game of Chess depicts the three sisters in an agreeable garden with a large, branch-laden oak tree, symbolizing the strength of family bonds.
+Lucia (left), the third born of the Anguissola children, is depicted in the act of moving a pawn on the chessboard.
+Minerva (right), the fourth born, is seated across the table from Lucia and raises her hand in protest against her adversary.
+Europa (middle), who is the fifth-born, stands in the middle of the composition, behind the chessboard, following the game while laughing.
+In the upper right, a housemaid watches the game from between the sisters, with a light blue Flemish-style mountainscape appearing in the distance.

+The housemaid’s modest appearance stands in stark contrast to the Anguissola sisters, who are adorned with pearls, jewelry, embroidered clothing, and elaborate hairstyles.
+Minerva Anguissola wears the same necklace as her mother in the Portrait of Bianca Ponzoni Anguissola, painted by Sofonisba in 1557.

 History

-Giorgio Vasari, visiting Cremona, was a guest in the house of Amilcare Anguissola and there admired paintings by Amilcare's daughters.
-About The Game of Chess he wrote, "I have seen this year in Cremona, in the house of her father a painting made with much diligence, the depiction of his three daughters, in the act of playing chess, and with them an old housemaid, done with such diligence and facility, that they appear alive, and the only thing missing is speech."
-This is the oldest document that mentions this painting, which remained hanging in the Anguissola family house for several years.
+In 1556, during his visit to Cremona, Giorgio Vasari saw the painting on display in the home of Amilcare Aguissola.
+Of the painting he wrote, "I have seen this year in Cremona, in the house of her father a painting made with much diligence, the depiction of his three daughters, in the act of playing chess, and with them an old housemaid, done with such diligence and facility, that they appear alive, and the only thing missing is speech."
+This is the earliest known document to mention the painting, which remained on display in the Anguissola family home for several years.

-The painting later arrived in Rome, together with the Self Portrait at a Spinet, and two of Anguissola's drawings (Child Bitten by a Lobster and another unidentified drawing) in the holdings of the humanist and collector Fulvio Orsini.
-They were then inherited by Cardinale Odoardo Farnese.
-The Game of Chess then turned up in Naples, after the Farnese inheritance had passed to the Bourbons, and it was eventually acquired by Luciano Bonaparte.
-It changed hands once more after this and arrived in the collection that today forms part of the National Museum in Poznań, Poland.
+Once The Game of Chess arrived in Rome, together with the Self Portrait at a Spinet and two additional drawings by Anguissola (Child Bitten by a Lobster and another unidentified drawing), it was placed in the collection of humanist and collector Fulvio Orsini.
+The painting was then inherited by Cardinal Odoardo Farnese, followed by the House of Bourbon, and finally Luciano Bonaparte, before reaching its final destination at the National Museum in Poznań, Poland.
+The artist made several alterations to the painting, from which three known engravings are derived.

-Three engravings based on this painting are known.

 The painting has undergone evident repaintings.